-Date signed06/21/2016
+Date signed

 Part II: Narrative: Section 1 - Goals, Objectives and Activities

 Section 1: Goals, Objectives and Activities

 1.1 Goals and Mission

 Describe the overall goals and mission of the State's IL programs and services.
 The SPIL must address the goals and mission of both the SILS and the CIL programs, including those of the State agency for individuals who are blind as they relate to the parts of the SPIL administered by that agency.